-Sustainability Evalu ation of c criteria Detionals for evaluation of evaluationshills, and further details criteria Еро Filgrastim Infliximab Rationale for evaluation of sustainability and further details 5) Acknowledge high complexity of biologics within pricing & market access process Similar mandatory price cut rule applies to generic and biosimilar medicines (however, additionally negotiated discounts are usually much higher for generic medicines) No transparency list for Class A biologic medicines (originator and biosimilar medicines) Several position papers of AIFA reaffirmed that biosimilar medicines are not generic medicines Automatic substitution of the originator (so far) is not possible due to diversity of biosimilar/biologic medicines 6) Maintain healthy competition © 0 ?
-Limited number of active manufacturers stayed (constant sales &gt; 1%) in the market for almost 80% of the accessible timeframe for biosimilars 7) Low effort to monitor and enforce policy 8 8 8 • National, regional and local tender: Perceived as very time-consuming, recurring and complex process, especially as hospitals usually differentiate between naïve and experienced patients in purchasing process.
+Sustainability Evalu ation of c riteria Detionals for evaluation of evats inchility and further details criteria Еро Filgrastim Infliximab Rationale for evaluation of sustainability and further details 5) Acknowledge high complexity of biologics within pricing & market access process Similar mandatory price cut rule applies to generic and biosimilar medicines (however, additionally negotiated discounts are usually much higher for generic medicines) No transparency list for Class A biologic medicines (originator and biosimilar medicines) Several position papers of AIFA reaffirmed that biosimilar medicines are not generic medicines Automatic substitution of the originator (so far) is not possible due to diversity of biosimilar/biologic medicines 6) Maintain healthy competition © 0 ?
+Limited number of active manufacturers stayed (constant sales > 1%) in the market for almost 80% of the accessible timeframe for biosimilars 7) Low effort to monitor and enforce policy 8 8 8 • National, regional and local tender: Perceived as very time-consuming, recurring and complex process, especially as hospitals usually differentiate between naïve and experienced patients in purchasing process.
 8) Parallel sourcing from multiple manufacturers 0 0 ?
-2-3 manufacturers have actively supplied the market in parallel However, only two manufacturers shared almost 100% of sales, indicating a duopoly (which is surprising in the context of multiple regional tenders) 9) Earlier and broader use of biosimilar in additional patient segments vs. originator 8 8 8 No cost-related restrictions beyond label in place for biologics in Iltaly Additionally, budget savings from prescribing less expensive treatment options is not incentivized Sustainability criterion n fulfilled = Sustainability criterion not affected Sustainability criterion not fulfilled
+2-3 manufacturers have actively supplied the market in parallel However, only two manufacturers shared almost 100% of sales, indicating a duopoly (which is surprising in the context of multiple regional tenders) 9) Earlier and broader use of biosimilar in additional patient segments vs. originator 8 8 8 No cost-related restrictions beyond label in place for biologics in Iltaly Additionally, budget savings from prescribing less expensive treatment options is not incentivized → earlier and broader use of biologics unlikely to be triggered via the availability of less expensive treatment alternatives (biosimilars) Sustainability criterion fulfilled = Sustainability criterion not affected= Sustainability criterion not fulfilled